Five tips to help you transform your body in winter

 Food shouldn’t be just about ‘looking good’, it is about being healthy.

-Include protein in your diet and at the right times.
+Include protein in your diet – at the right times.
 Research suggests that providing the body with smaller, more frequent doses of whole protein sources is ideal for muscle adaptations.
-Again, I highly recommend getting your protein from whole foods first before turning to extremely refined and processed protein supplements.
+I highly recommend getting your protein from whole foods first before turning to extremely refined or processed protein supplements.

-For those tracking their protein intake, aim to consume approximately 1.8-2.2g of protein per kg of body weight split across four to six meals/snack per day.
+For those tracking their protein intake, aim to consume approximately 1.8-2.2g of protein per kg of body weight split across 4-6 meals per day.

 Carbohydrates have been given a bad wrap in the past, however good sources of carbohydrates such as quinoa, sweet potato and basmati rice provide us with the energy to get the most out of our training sessions (especially when lifting weights).